Finland in Ukraine

 Finland’s partners in Ukraine are the Organization for Security and Co-operation in Europe (OSCE), the Council of Europe, international development finance institutions and UN organisations.
 Finland acts as part of the European Union and promotes the implementation of the EU–Ukraine agreements and related cooperation, including accession negotiations with Ukraine and the implementation of the Ukraine Facility.

-Finland funds humanitarian mine action in Ukraine and provides needs-based humanitarian assistance.
+Finland funds humanitarian mine action and provides needs-based humanitarian assistance.
 Civilian material assistance has been delivered to Ukraine through the EU’s Civil Protection Mechanism.
 The EU Advisory Mission (EUAM) supports Ukraine in reforming its civil security system.
 Finland also supports the EU Military Assistance Mission (EUMAM), which provides training to the Ukrainian armed forces.

 Finland supports the Council of Europe Action Plan, which encourages Ukraine to increase the independence of the judiciary, to promote the implementation of European human rights standards, to pursue good governance and to protect the rights of minorities and internally displaced persons.